RohithNagesh/pes_asic_class/README.md

 - **t_propagation:** This term represents the propagation delay of the logic gates in the critical path.
 - **Tcq:** This term represents the clock-to-q delay of the flip-flops or registers used in the design.
 It's often a fixed value based on the chosen flip-flop technology.

-# Labs using Yosys and Sky130 PDKsLabs using Yosys and Sky130 PDKs
+# Lab using Yosys and Sky130 PDKs
 Steps to realize good_mux(design) in terms of standard cells avilable in library sky130_fd_sc_hd__tt_025C_1v80.lib
 + Go to verilog_files directory
 + once you get to verilog_files directory, Invoke yosys by using the command `yosys`